Edinburgh Zoo is one of Scotland’s most popular tourist attractions, attracting more than 800,000 visitors annually.

 1. Amazing Day Out

-Edinburgh zoo is one of my favorite Zoos to go to in the UK as it has a range of animals.
-For example, Pandas, Koalas, Tigers, Lions, etc.
+Edinburgh Zoo is one of my favorite zoos in the UK as it has a wide range of animals—for example, Pandas, Koalas, Tigers, Lions, etc.

-One of my favorite things about the Edinburgh Zoo is that they offer a Penguin parade.
-The public lined outside a certain area, and they opened the door of the Penguin cage, which then allowed the Penguins to come out for a walk if they wish.
+One of my favorite things about the Edinburgh Zoo is its Penguin parade.
+The public lined outside a certain area and opened the door of the Penguin cage, allowing the Penguins to come out for a walk if they wished.
 This was such a unique opportunity.

 2. Day at the Zoo

 A lovely day at the Zoo.
-Such a great setting, lots of nice areas to sit (even though it was cold).
-Amazing to see so many baby animals – three Lion cubs, a baby Chimp, and a baby Koala.
+It was such a great setting, with lots of nice areas to sit (even though it was cold).
+Seeing so many baby animals was amazing – three Lion cubs, a baby Chimp, and a baby Koala.

 Seeing the Pandas was amazing.
 The zookeepers were all very informative.
-Lots of interactive things to see and do as well. – Kelly T, Bristol, UK
+There are lots of interactive things to see and do as well. – Kelly T, Bristol, UK

 Sources